 Italian newspaper La Stampa reported in August that several measures have been proposed to control tourist numbers, such as an online booking system.
 But more efforts must be in place to curb numbers - including a fee to enter the city.

 The proposed levy would vary between €3 and €10, based on whether it’s low or high season.

-By the end of 2022, non-EU citizens, including Americans, Australians, Brits and other travellers from outside the Schengen zone, will need to fill out a €7 application to get in.
+By November 2023, non-EU citizens, including Americans, Australians, Brits and other travellers from outside the Schengen zone, will need to fill out a €7 application to get in.